Loud Park Festival

 The festival has featured both Japanese and international performers such as DragonForce, Judas Priest, Megadeth, Slayer, Circus Maximus, Napalm Death, Angra, Loudness, Anthem, United, Outrage, Galneryus, Dir En Grey and Babymetal.

-Producer Creativeman formed a joint venture with Live Nation Entertainment in 2013.
-Live Nation bought full control of the venture (including Loud Park Festival) in 2014.

 In 2018, it was announced that the event will not be held that year and will be discontinued "due to various circumstances", but had plans to return in the future.

 In 2022, it was announced that it will take place in March 2023 only and it was announced Pantera would be the headliner.

+On March 30, 2025, it was announced that Parkway Drive would be the headliner at Loud Park 25, which would take place on October 13 of that year.

+2025 (October 13)

+Bands confirmed for Loud Park Festival 25: Held at Saitama Super Arena.